The Grand to Grand Ultra and the Mauna to Mauna Ultra (the "Events") are organized by G2G International Limited (the "Organizers").

 Leave No Trace

 The Events take place in two of the world's most beautiful and preserved regions.
 It is the responsibility of all participants that they do not litter at any point whether on the course, checkpoints or campsites.
 Ample waste bins will be provided at checkpoints and campsites.
-Each participant will be required to mark his/her race number on each water or food container and any other carried supply including clothing.
+Each participant will be required to mark his/her race number and/or full name on each water or food container and any other carried supply including clothing.
 The marking of such items is subject to being checked at registration.
 In the event that any such item (including food wrappers, bottles, bottle caps, etc) belonging to a participant is thrown away and litters the course, such first infringement will be subject to a 1 hour time penalty.
 Two hour time penalty in the event of a second incident.
 The participant will be disqualified from the Event in the event of a third incident.

 The courses have been designed in close cooperation with the permitting authorities.
 Accordingly, all participants must treat the environment with care.
 Please do not destroy any plant foliage or kill any wildlife.
 Such behavior will be subject to severe penalties and ultimately disqualification.
 Do not light any fires along the course.
 At all times, participants are required to maintain to the course route, which will be clearly marked.
 Wandering off course will result in severe penalties.
 In certain stages of particular environmental sensitivity, all participants will be required to strictly adhere to well-marked narrow routes.

 All human waste will require to be buried at least 50 meters from the course.

 Please at all times respect the environment and cultural sensitivities.